-1 tsp. canola oil 1/4 cup finely chopped onion 1 small garlic clove, minced 1 tsp. each ground cumin and dried oregano 1/8 tsp. salt 1 Tbsp. no-salt-added tomato paste 1 Tbsp. roasted, diced green jalapeno pepper 1 can (14 oz.) diced tomatoes, undrained 4 small corn tortillas, approximately 6" wide 4 large EGGS 1/4 cup crumbled fat free feta cheese 1/4 cup coarsely chopped fresh cilantro 4 lime wedges salt & pepper to taste
+4 large EGGS 1 tsp. canola oil 1/4 cup finely chopped onion 1 small garlic clove, minced 1 tsp. each ground cumin and dried oregano 1/8 tsp. salt 1 Tbsp. no-salt-added tomato paste 1 Tbsp. roasted, diced green jalapeno pepper 1 can (14 oz.) diced tomatoes, undrained 4 small corn tortillas, approximately 6'' wide 1/4 cup crumbled fat-free feta cheese 1/4 cup coarsely chopped fresh cilantro 4 lime wedges black pepper to taste

 Yields: 4 servings

 Carbohydrates: 18 g

 Protein: 12 g